 8. Find, join and contribute to Groups.
 No matter what your occupation or interest, you will find a wide selection of groups to consider.
 It’s a good idea to link up with your university or training establishment and check your former student groups, as these connections could lead to opportunities for career development.
 Find the groups most closely connected with your chosen career path and join them to learn, ask questions and make further connections.

 9. Let yourself be found.
 Unlike ‘Hide-and-go-seek’ you have to let others find you.
 Users search LinkedIn by way of keywords.
-As with an SEO (Search Engine Opimisation) campaign, choose keywords based on your skills and experience and your company’s products and services.
+As with an SEO (Search Engine Opimisation) campaign with the help of SEO exprts in digital marketing Sri Lanka, choose keywords based on your skills and experience and your company’s products and services.
 Find keywords to describe the way your company helps to resolve problems and include those keywords throughout your LinkedIn profile, especially in your headline, job description and summary.

 10. Keep up with industry news.
 Having joined LinkedIn, don’t put your feet up and concentrate solely on the social side.
 Use Pulse, an award-winning app that enables you to create a customised news feed from thousands of top sources.
 You can find content that’s trending worldwide, gain first hand insight, and share your finds with your network.
 You can also sign up for daily or weekly email summary notifications of Pulse news, or instant notifications when Influencers you’re following post something new.
 Keep up with the hot topics and trends and learn from your industry leaders and competitors.